cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

     | Foreign key: factory_city |right-arrow| factory (city)                |
     +---------------+----------+--------------+-----------------------------+

-Table **model** contains columns for the attributes of the **model** entity.
+The **model** table contains columns for the attributes of the **model** entity.
 Only the component attributes of the composite attribute **designation** are included; as **designation** was also the key attribute for **model**, the **model** table has a composite primary key.
 The table also includes a foreign key implementing the **builds** relationship.
-As mentioned in the text above, the **builds** relationship could alternately be implemented using a cross-reference table connecting **factory** and **builds**, but we have opted for the simpler solution here.
-We assume the designation of computer models includes the name of the computer line (e.g. "Orion") and some particular version of the computer line, which we call the "number" of the model.
+As mentioned in the text above, the **builds** relationship could alternatively be implemented using a cross-reference table connecting **factory** and **builds**, but we have opted for the simpler solution here.
+We assume that the designation of computer models includes the name of the computer line (e.g. "Orion") and some particular version of the computer line, which we call the "number" of the model.
 These versions may contain letters as well as numbers (e.g., "xz450"), which is why a column named "number" is implemented as text.

 .. table:: Table **model_application**
     :class: lined-table; in this case